UMM-CSci-4453-S19/lab-7-decaf/README.md

 So the `.then()` methods form a chain of promises and these promises induce a chain of callback functions that hand their results off to each-other in the proper order.
 This is one of the **secrets** to making it all work out.

-Another secret is using the `.all()` method (I typically call it using the object attached to the blubird module.
+Another secret is using the `.all()` method.
+I typically call it using the object attached to the blubird module.
 In my case this looks like:  `Promise.all(myArrayOfPromises)`.

 For this solution we are going to take advantage of **[prepared statements ](http://www.w3resource.com/node.js/nodejs-mysql.php#prepared-statements)** to make our code even more compact.